legendarycode3/mastering-javaScript-course/README.md

 	✔️ Loops - What Is A Loop: <br/>
 	Lets us run some code over and over.
 Loops offer a quick and eazy way to do stuffs repeatly. <br/>
 	 A loop is a programming construct used to repeatedly execute a block of code until a specified condition is met.
+	 This automates repetitive tasks, making code more efficient, organized, and easier to manage, adhering to the "Don't Repeat Yourself" (DRY) principle.

 	✔️ Loops and Iterations <br/>